 Following a regular schedule of check-ups for your child provides multiple benefits.

-Benefits of following the AAP schedule includes the opportunity for both you and your provider to accurately track your child’s growth and development.
+The benefits of following the AAP schedule include the opportunity for both you and your provider to accurately track your child’s growth and development.
 It also provides you with more chances for you to ask questions or bring up concerns to your chid’s health care provider.

 Routine visits allow both you and your child to develop a relationship with your child’s primary care provider.

 This article can be used to help you understand what will happen at your newborn’s first check-up.

 Do you have any additional questions about what to expect?

 I would love to have you hang out with me and over 90K friends on Instagram!

 If you enjoyed this post, please hit share and pin it on Pinterest or share it to your Facebook page!